Kiwi as! Wellington cyclist's bizarre raincoat goes viral

 In videos posted to social media, the cyclist is seen riding through the city with a giant cardboard box sheltering them from the heavy rain, with a tiny front window cut out for visibility.

-The cardboard box covers the full length of the bike, allowing the rider to stay completely dry while still being able to peddle.
+The cardboard box covers the full length of the bike, allowing the rider to stay completely dry while still being able to pedal.

 The genius cyclist has been spotted numerous times with the large box, sending Wellington social media users into a frenzy.